RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 >Many anti-abortion supporters hold strong religious beliefs about the sanctity of life.
 For them, terminating a pregnancy is viewed as morally wrong, and they believe that ending a life should only occur in extreme cases (or not at all).

-When approaching a philosophical debate, it is important to remain secular.
-This demands prioritizing reason, empirical evidence, and human experience over religious doctrines or spiritual beliefs.
-But it does **not** mean disregarding or denying religion, or claiming moral superiority.
+When approaching a philosophical debate, maintaining a secular perspective is crucial.
+This approach demands prioritizing reason, empirical evidence, and human experience over religious doctrines or spiritual beliefs.
+However, this does **not** mean disregarding or denying religion, or claiming moral superiority.

-Religious texts and theology can be used in secular debates with great results, as long reason as is prioritized.
-But even without theological involvement, results of secular debates often align with religious beliefs, they are not incompatible.
+Religious texts and theological perspectives can be compelling in secular debates when reason remains the primary framework.
+Importantly, secular debates and religious beliefs are not inherently incompatible; in fact, they often align despite different foundational approaches.

-For example Dr. Martin Luther King Jr. used Christian theology to advocate for equality and justice in [Letter from Birmingham Jail](https://letterfromjail.com/):
+A profound example emerges in Dr. Martin Luther King Jr.'s theological rhetoric in his Letter from Birmingham Jail:[^11]
 >I am in Birmingham because injustice is here.
-Just as the prophets of the eighth century B.C. left their villages and carried their “thus saith the Lord” far beyond the boundaries of their home towns, and just as the Apostle Paul left his village of Tarsus and carried the gospel of Jesus Christ to the far corners of the Greco Roman world, so am I compelled to carry the gospel of freedom beyond my own home town.
+Just as the prophets of the eighth century B.C. left their villages and carried their "thus saith the Lord" far beyond the boundaries of their home towns, and just as the Apostle Paul left his village of Tarsus and carried the gospel of Jesus Christ to the far corners of the Greco Roman world, so am I compelled to carry the gospel of freedom beyond my own home town.

-This said, claiming that abortion is wrong only by referring to biblical passages such as Exodus 20:13 "*you shall not murder*," or Psalm 139:13-16 "*for you created my inmost being; you knit me together in my mother’s womb*," does not constitute a valid argument as this is considered an [appeal to authority](https://en.wikipedia.org/wiki/Argument_from_authority) and faith.
-Reason can be used to elaborate on those quotes, but as it stands, appeals to authority are not a valid argument.
+Nevertheless, claiming abortion's moral status solely by referencing biblical passages—such as Exodus 20:13's "*you shall not murder*" or Psalm 139:13-16's "*for you created my inmost being; you knit me together in my mother's womb*"—constitutes an [appeal to authority](https://en.wikipedia.org/wiki/Argument_from_authority).
+While these scriptural passages can inspire deeper philosophical reasoning, they cannot independently serve as substantive argumentative proof.
+Reason must elaborate on such quotes; isolated religious references do not constitute valid philosophical discourse.

 ### 3. Concern for Potential Harm to Women
 >Anti-abortion advocates sometimes argue that abortion can have negative physical and emotional effects on people who undergo it.
 They cite studies or personal accounts of individuals who regret their abortions or experience lasting psychological impacts, like grief or guilt.

-It is true that abortions have significant physically and emotionally tolls, even if most women who have an abortion are not more likely than those denied the procedure to have depression, anxiety, or suicidal ideation.[^1] Abortions are also medical procedures, and all procedures include risks of complications, but research shows that safe abortions carried out using a method recommended by the World Health Organization are considered very-safe with deaths only occurring in 0.001% of cases.[^2]
+While abortions do indeed carry significant physical and emotional tolls, comprehensive research reveals nuanced perspectives.
+Most women who undergo the procedure are not more likely to experience depression, anxiety, or suicidal ideation compared to those denied the procedure.[^1] As a medical intervention, abortion—like any procedure—involves potential complications.
+However, research demonstrates that safe abortions performed using World Health Organization-recommended methods are remarkably low-risk, with mortality occurring in only 0.001% of cases.[^2]

-Regardless of the numbers presented in those studies, the moral claim from this argument is self-contradicting because giving birth is also physically and emotionally tolling, and the risks of complications are high.
-The World Health Organization stated that "every day in 2020, almost 800 women died from preventable causes related to pregnancy and childbirth."[^3]
+Beyond statistical analysis, the moral argument reveals a profound self-contradiction.
+Childbirth itself is equally—if not more—physically and emotionally demanding, with substantial health risks.
+The World Health Organization highlights this reality, reporting that "every day in 2020, almost 800 women died from preventable causes related to pregnancy and childbirth."[^3]

-This is a comprehensive list of common mental and physical struggles women may experience during pregnancy, childbirth, and the postpartum period:
+A comprehensive examination of women's experiences reveals the multifaceted challenges inherent in pregnancy, childbirth, and the postpartum period:

-- **Mental and Emotional Struggles**
+**Mental and Emotional Struggles**
 - **During Pregnancy**
-    - Anxiety and Worry
+  - Anxiety and Persistent Worry
-    - Depression (Perinatal Depression)
+  - Perinatal Depression
-    - Mood Swings
+  - Emotional Volatility
-    - Body Image and Self-Esteem Issues
+  - Body Image and Self-Esteem Challenges
-    - Sleep Disruptions and Resulting Fatigue
+  - Disrupted Sleep and Resulting Exhaustion

 - **During Childbirth**
-    - Fear and Anxiety about Labor and Delivery
+  - Profound Anxiety about Labor
+  - Emotional Vulnerability
-    - Vulnerability and Emotional Sensitivity
+  - Overwhelming Sensory and Psychological Intensity

-  - **After Pregnancy (Postpartum)**
+- **Postpartum Period**
   - Postpartum Depression
-    - Anxiety and Postpartum Anxiety Disorders
+  - Complex Anxiety Disorders
-    - Emotional Attachment and Bonding Challenges
+  - Emotional Attachment Difficulties
-    - Guilt and Self-Doubt
+  - Pervasive Guilt and Self-Doubt
-    - Feelings of Isolation and Loneliness
+  - Profound Isolation
-    - Stress from Role Changes and Responsibilities
+  - Transformative Stress from Role Transitions
-    - Pressure to Meet Societal or Personal Expectations
+  - Societal and Personal Expectation Pressures

-- **Physical Struggles**
+**Physical Struggles**
 - **During Pregnancy**
-    - Nausea and Vomiting (Morning Sickness)
+  - Persistent Nausea and Vomiting
+  - Comprehensive Bodily Transformations
-    - Fatigue
+  - Chronic Fatigue
-    - Body Changes and Weight Gain
-    - Back Pain and Joint Pain
-    - Swelling (Edema)
+  - Musculoskeletal Discomfort
-    - Shortness of Breath
-    - Digestive Issues (Heartburn, Constipation)
-    - Varicose Veins and Hemorrhoids
+  - Systemic Physiological Adaptations
-    - Gestational Diabetes and High Blood Pressure
+  - Cardiovascular and Metabolic Challenges
-    - Sleep Discomfort

 - **During Childbirth**
-    - Labor Pain and Discomfort
+  - Intense Physical Trauma
-    - Exhaustion from Labor
+  - Prolonged Exhaustion
-    - Risk of Medical Complications
+  - High Medical Risks

-  - **After Pregnancy (Postpartum)**
+- **Postpartum Period**
-    - Postpartum Recovery Pain
+  - Extended Physical Recovery
-    - Lactation Discomfort
-    - Hormonal Changes and Hair Loss
+  - Hormonal Disruptions
-    - Fatigue and Sleep Deprivation
-    - Increased Risk of Infections
-    - Urinary Incontinence and Pelvic Floor Weakness
-    - Diastasis Recti and Abdominal Weakness
-    - Challenges with Sexual Health and Intimacy

-If abortions are immoral because of the physical and mental impact on those who undergo the procedure, then giving birth is also immoral for the same reason.
-But since giving birth is not seen as immoral according to either anti-abortion and anti-anti-abortion beliefs, this point is self-contradicting.
+  - Systemic Physiological Recalibration
+  - Persistent Physical Vulnerabilities

+If abortion is deemed immoral due to its physical and psychological impact, then by identical logic, childbirth must be equally—if not more—morally questionable.
+Yet neither anti-abortion nor anti-anti-abortion perspectives categorically condemn childbirth, rendering this argument fundamentally self-contradictory.

 ### 4. Support for Alternatives like Adoption